Socialist Party of Serbia: Organisation

-The current president of SPS is Dačić, who was most recently re-elected in December 2022, while the current vice-presidents are Aleksandar Antić, Branko Ružić, Dušan Bajatović, Novica Tončev, Predrag J. Marković, Slavica Đukić Dejanović, Đorđe Milićević, and Žarko Obradović.
+The current president of SPS is Dačić, who was most recently re-elected in December 2022, while the current vice-presidents are Aleksandar Antić, Branko Ružić, Dušan Bajatović, Novica Tončev, Predrag J. Marković, Đorđe Milićević, and Žarko Obradović.
+Slavica Đukić Dejanović previously served as vice-president until July 2024, when she became an honorary president of the party.
 The president of its parliamentary group is Snežana Paunović.
 The headquarters of SPS is located at Bulevar Mihajla Pupina 6 in Belgrade.
 It has a youth wing named Socialist Youth and a women's wing named Women's Forum.

 Its membership from its foundation in 1990 to 1997 involved many elements of the social strata of Serbia, including state administrators and business management elites of state-owned enterprises, employees in the state-owned sector, less privileged groups of farmers, and the unemployed and pensioners.
 From 1998 to 2000, its membership included apparatchiks at administrative and judicial levels, the nouveau riche, whose business success was founded solely from their affiliation with the government, and top army and police officials and a large majority of the police force.
 In 2011, SPS reported to have had 120,000 members, while in 2014 SPS stated that they had around 200,000 members.
 SPS reported to have 65,000 members in 2015.
 In 2016, it was reported that SPS had 195,000 members.

 International cooperation

 SPS cooperated with Momir Bulatović in Montenegro and the parties he led, while in Bosnia and Herzegovina SPS used to cooperate with Karadžić's Serb Democratic Party and with the Socialist Party.
-SPS cooperates with Syriza, a political party in Greece.
+SPS cooperates with Syriza, a political party in Greece, having previously cooperated with PASOK.
 Following the 2008 elections, SPS sent an application to join the Socialist International while Dačić also met with its then-president George Papandreou.
 However, the Social Democratic Party of Bosnia and Herzegovina opposed this move and called for its application to be declined, while Jelko Kacin, a Liberal Democracy of Slovenia politician, claimed that Tadić blocked SPS from joining the Socialist International.
 Its candidature has not yet been accepted, although SPS also seeks associate member status in the Party of European Socialists.
 In the Parliamentary Assembly of the Council of Europe, SPS is represented by Dunja Simonović Bratić, who sits in the Socialists, Democrats and Greens Group.